rcarver/config/README.md

 Check these files into git and push to your remote repository.
 You're now ready to boot a server.

-    $ config-ec2-create-node --pattern=webserver --cluster=production
+    $ config-ec2-create-node --blueprint=webserver --cluster=production

-Here we've specified the two required parameters: The Pattern used to configure the server, and the Cluster that the resulting Node will belong to.
+Here we've specified the two required parameters: The Blueprint used to configure the server, and the Cluster that the resulting Node will belong to.
 We wait for AWS to provision us a server, and once the server boots it will automatically configure itself and store its information